aroccon/MHIT36/README.md

 - 14/02/25: Pencil update on y and z look also fine and working, all basic elements seems to be ready. cuDecomp updated to (#52), version 0.4.2, Tested on Leonardo up to 16 nodes (with the makefile with -cuda + -Wl, relax).
 The makefile issue is present only on Leonardo where cuda is not present in the same folder.
 - 15/02/25: General structure of the code inializated and division in substeps, rhsp and p as input and output for Poisson.
 - 17/02/25: Cleaning and use of module.f90 and readinput.f90, more variable included in the modules.
 Temporal loop created.
 Soon merging with main repository?
-- 18/02/25: Solvde issue on makefile and forced linking (working also in Leonardo)
+- 18/02/25: Fixed issue on makefile and forced linking (working also in Leonardo), flow field initialization looks of for different PR and PC; MPI output in parallel; tested different grid resolutions (up to 1024^3).
+- 19/02/25: Phase-field initialization and MPI I/O of phase variables seem fine.

 # Multi-GPU version status